rajveerkhosa/pongGame/README.md

-This Pong Game is made using Python
+- This Pong Game is made using Python.
-Implemented Collision, Advanced Math, Drawing, Functions, and more.
+- Implemented Collision, Advanced Math, Drawing, Functions, and more.